Impact of the 1914 Sealing Disaster

 In 1914-15, the government held a commission of enquiry to examine the Newfoundland and Southern Cross sealing disasters.
 Although no criminal charges were laid, the commission’s findings made it clear that sealers faced unnecessarily dangerous working conditions on the ice.
 To remedy this, the commission recommended that captains be prohibited from ordering their crews so far from their ships that they could not return the same day; that sealers work on the ice only between sunrise and sunset; and that all sealing ships carry wireless equipment, thermometers, and barometers.
 The commission also recommended that ship owners be made accountable for any injuries or deaths sustained by their crews and that sealers carry compasses, signaling equipment, and a means of providing fire on the ice.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.084), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.084), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 In response to these recommendations, and with much prompting from the Fishermen’s Protective Union, the Newfoundland and Labrador government passed 26 articles into law in 1916 to protect future seal hunts.
 The new legislation made radios and flares mandatory on all sealing vessels, prohibited sealers from being on the ice after dark, and required ship owners to pay out compensation for dead or injured sealers.
 Doctors or pharmacists also became mandatory on many ships, as did navigating officers.